cider-ci/cider-ci_server/doc/api/resources/tasks.md

 ### Tasks

-#### GET `/executions/:execution_id/tasks`
+#### GET `/execution/:execution_id/tasks`

-Returns a list of links each pointing to a tasks where the tasks belongs to the execution with the id `:execution_id`.
+Returns a list of links each pointing to a task which belongs to execution with the id `:execution_id`.
 Order is ascending with respect to the `name` property.

 ##### Query Parameters